flyx/OpenGLAda/doc/GL.Objects.md

 In OpenGLAda, OpenGL objects are tagged types derived from the abstract `GL_Object` type defined in this package.
 They implement reference counting to automatically delete unused objects from OpenGL memory.
 This is achieved with controlled types.
-So, actually, all object types are just references and should be handles as such.
+So, actually, all object types are just references and should be handled as such.
 This guide will subsequently refer to instances of these tagged types as _object references_, while _OpenGL objects_ are the real allocated memory on the graphics card.